OpenCloses in 83 days

 Where is the Canada-Alberta Workforce Resilience Initiative available?

-The Canada-Alberta Workforce Resilience Initiative program is available across Canada.
+The Canada-Alberta Workforce Resilience Initiative program is available the province of Alberta.

 Is the Canada-Alberta Workforce Resilience Initiative a grant, loan, or tax credit?